chrsolr/advent-of-code/README.md

 npm run create LANG YYYY-DD
 ```

-The below files will be created:
+The following files will be created:

 For Typescript: